vaparr/ha-overseerr/README.md

 You can enable Webhook support in Overseerr to enable faster pending sensor updates.

-In overseerr, navigate to Settings -> Noticications > Webhook
+In overseerr, navigate to Settings -> Notifications > Webhook

 Check Enable Agent